New authors, beware of vanity publishers and experts making you offers that are too good to be true. They really are

 Take the traditional route or self-publish and do everything yourself.

-Avoid becoming tempted by offers from people and publishing companies that you don’t know.
+Avoid becoming tempted by offers from people and publishers that you don’t know.
 It might seem like a wonderful opportunity, but it is rarely the case.

 It is very hard work to publish a book and a gamble.
 It’s a fact that very few books sell well.

 Handing over a huge amount of money to someone you don’t know will never make it any easier or guarantee success.